ajschumacher/ajschumacher.github.io/aaron/index.md

 Sometimes people ask me for a bio:

-> Aaron Schumacher is a Research Data Scientist at Meta.
-He was
+> Aaron Schumacher is a Data Scientist at Meta.
+He was previously at
-> previously at Deep Learning Analytics and General Dynamics Mission
+> Deep Learning Analytics and General Dynamics Mission Systems.
+He has
-> Systems.
-He has taught with Python and R for General Assembly and
+> taught with Python and R for General Assembly and the Metis data
-> the Metis data science bootcamp.
-Aaron has also worked with data at
+> science bootcamp.
+Aaron has also worked with data at Booz Allen
-> Booz Allen Hamilton, New York University, and the New York City
+> Hamilton, New York University, and the New York City Department of
-> Department of Education.
+> Education.
 He studied mathematics at the University of
 > Wisconsin–Madison and teaching mathematics at Bard College.
 Aaron's
 > career-best breakdancing result was advancing to the semi-finals of
 > the R16 Korea 2009 individual footwork battle.